“Cocounselling” is a process in which two people exchange time and attention thus help each other think more clearly and act more powerfully.

 We start with the assumption that people are fundamentally good, creative and effective.
 We sometimes have difficulties when either we are hurting, or something happens that reminds us of a time when we were hurting.
 It is very hard to think when you are in the grip of painful emotion.

 The natural mechanisms for releasing painful emotion (talking, laughing, sweating, shaking, storming, crying and yawning) were all available to us as young people.
-When this emotional release is finished the person re-evaluates his or her experience and is then able to think more clearly and act more powerfully.
+During and after the emotional release the person re-evaluates his or her experience and is then able to think more clearly and act more powerfully.

 Unfortunately people around us often inhibit the natural process because they mistake the release of emotion (the healing of the hurt) for the hurt itself.
 (Big boys don’t cry etc.).